bgin-global/bgin-homepage/contents/events/20240920-layer2-tokyo.md

 ## About this event

 ​BGIN has held global Block conferences two or three times a year since its founding in 2020.
 Block Conferences represent the premier forum for multi-stakeholder discussions provided by BGIN.
 In addition to Block Conferences, BGIN will organize Layer2 Meetups to exchange ideas with various community hubs across the globe openly.
-We will have our second Layer2 Meetup in Tokyo, Japan, on September 20, collocated with  <b>Bitcoin Tokyo 2024</b> from September 21 to 22.
+We will have our second Layer2 Meetup in Tokyo, Japan, on September 20, collocated with [Bitcoin Tokyo 2024](https://bitcoinconference.tokyo/en/) from September 21 to 22.
 While the program is hybrid, we strongly suggest people participate onsite.

 ## ​Who should attend?